hail-is/hail/README.md

 alias connect-cluster=< local cloud-tools directory >/connect_cluster.py alias stop-cluster=< local cloud-tools directory >/stop_cluster.py
 ```

-To use the scripts here, you'll also need the Google Cloud SDK -- see quickstart instructions for Mac OS X [here](https://cloud.google.com/sdk/docs/quickstart-mac-os-x).
-The scripts in this repository are wrappers around the functionality in the SDK.

 The `start_cluster.py` script references a copy of the initialization script `init_notebook.py` that lives in the publically-readable Google Storage bucket `gs://hail-common/`.